epfl-lara/stainless/core/src/sphinx/neon.rst

 subset of the "space" ``A``.
 The value of ``m`` should be a positive rational for any such set ``xs``, provided ``m.isMeasure`` holds.
-This suggests ``_.isPositive`` as the postcondition for ``apply``, but simply claiming that the result is positive is not enough for Leon to verify this postcondition.
+This suggests ``_.isPositive`` as the postcondition for ``apply``, but simply claiming that the result is positive is not enough for Stainless to verify this postcondition.

-We can provide the necessary hint to Leon by performing structural induction on ``this`` inside the postcondition as follows:
+We can provide the necessary hint to Stainless by performing structural induction on ``this`` inside the postcondition as follows:

 .. code-block:: scala